 Under current building legislation, all new homes are required to be designed to achieve a minimum 6-Star energy rating.
-At Blackwood Park all homes are to be designed to achieve an equivalent 7-Star energy rating as assessed by the "AccuRate" or "FirstRate5" or "BERSPro" rating systems.
+At Blackwood Park all homes are to be designed to achieve an equivalent 7-Star energy rating as assessed by the 'AccuRate' or 'FirstRate5' or 'BERSPro' rating systems.
 Evidence of the design energy rating is to be provided with the design plans.

 It is generally accepted that the provision of hot water accounts for up to 30% of a typical households energy consumption.
-Therefore homes that include a solar hot water service will be assessed by the Encumbrance Manager as having a 1-Star credit towards their design energy rating.
+Therefore homes that include a solar hot water service will be assessed by the Encumbrance Manager as having a l-Star credit towards their design energy rating.